vu3tpz/vu3tpz/README.md

 #### Who I am?

-- A Python Developer based in Chennai, India with 2+ years of experience.
+- I am a Python Developer with 2+ years of experience, based in Chennai, India.
-- Bachelor of Computer Applications (BCA) degree from Kerala University
+- Bachelor of Computer Applications (BCA) degree from Kerala University.

 #### What I'm doing?